mukeshtiwari/Semiring_graph_algorithm/README.md

 # Semiring_graph_algorithm
-Run `dune build` in this directory to compile the project.
+Run `dune build` (ignore the warinings) in this directory to compile the project.
 It will compile the Coq code and generate OCaml code from it (see _CoqProject file).
 Run `dune exec _build/default/executable/schulzecode/main.exe` to run the Schulze method, run `dune exec _build/default/executable/shortestpath/main.exe` to run the shortest path code, run `dune exec executable/widestpathcode/main.exe` to run the shortest-widest path algorithm, etc.

 If you want to verify that your algebra is a semiring, do the following:
-1. Define your `Set`, `plus`, `mul`, `0`, and `1`.
+1. Define your `Set`, `plus`, `mul`, `0`, and `1` and configure your matrix of semiring values.
+2. Call the function `matrix_exp_binary` with your configured matrix.
-2. Discharge all the axioms of semiring.
+3. Discharge all the axioms of semiring.
   ```
     (* semiring axiom on R *)
     (zero_left_identity_plus  : forall r : R, 0 + r =r= r = true)